The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales!

 Instead, the benefit is this:

-How will this help them move from where they're currently at to where they want to be?
+How will this help them move from where they're currently to where they want to be?

 "I just bought my first bikini since the birth of my baby, and I'm going on a cruise in February!"

-“Guess what, I'm not afraid anymore.
-The lights are on, clothes are coming off, and I’m feeling good about myself!”
+"Guess what?
+I'm not afraid anymore.
+The lights are on, clothes are coming off, and I feel good about myself!"